petaverse-cloud/pv-docs-site/docs/petority/devices/delete.md

 ---
 sidebar_position: 3
-title: Delete a Pet Profile
+title: Deleting Pet Profiles
 ---

-# Delete a Pet Profile
+# Deleting Pet Profiles
 In the Petority app, you have the flexibility to delete pet profiles that are no longer needed.
 Here are the straightforward steps on how to delete a created pet profile in the Petority app: